 b) The applicant has spent time in local authority care

-c) The applicant attended a school with above the national average entitlement/eligibility to Free School Meals (national average is 12.4%)
+c) The applicant completed their Key Stage 4 qualifications at a school with above the national average entitlement/eligibility to Free School Meals (national average is 12.4%)

 d) The applicant lives in a neighbourhood where the proportion of students going into higher education is low (POLAR 3, quintile 1) or an area which has a high level of deprivation (Index of Multiple Deprivation [IMD], 0-20%).